-Lieder Digital is a digital agency based in Boulder County, Colorado.
-Focused especially on serving small businesses and startups, we provide website design/development and digital marketing services.
+Lieder Digital is a digital agency based in Tucson, Arizona, focused especially on serving small businesses and startups.
+We provide website design, website development and digital marketing services.
 This includes search engine optimization (SEO), pay-per-click ads (PPC), social media marketing (SMM), blogging, content creation, and media relations/PR services.

-Ron is the founder and head honcho at Lieder Digital.
-He has over a dozen years of experience in web development, web design, and digital marketing.
+Ron is the founder and chief marketer at Lieder Digital.
+He has a passion for web development, web design, and digital marketing.
 This whole company was his idea.
 If you want, you can read more about him here.

 What We Do